danreale/stockscoring/README.md

 `node ./js/run.js --sc=aapl`

 ### Options
-`-v=on` shows all the console logging.
+`--v=on` shows all the console logging.
 This option is only valid on getting a single stock's info.

 Example: `node ./js/run.js --sc=aapl --v=on`